 The portable AC will shut off and may not turn back on.

 Most portable air conditioners have built-in float switches.
 These switches automatically trigger when water fills up the condensate tank of the AC.
-When this happens, many portable ACs have alarms that will tell you it is time to drain.
+When this happens, many portable ACs have alarms telling you it is time to drain.
 If you do not drain the tank, then the AC will not turn back on.

 The tank may overflow.